wdporter/i-am-that-vuepress/33-everything-happens-by-itself/readme.md

 **Q:**&ensp;In my present state the ‘I am the body’ idea comes spontaneously, while the ‘I am pure being’ idea must be imposed on the mind as something true but not experienced.

-**M:**&ensp;Yes, <span class=tooltip>sadhana<span class=tooltiptext>The practice which produces success, *siddhi*.</span></span> (practice) consists in reminding oneself forcibly of one’s pure ‘being-ness’, of not being anything in particular, nor a sum of particulars, not even the totality of all particulars, which make up a universe.
+**M:**&ensp;Yes, <span data-tippy-content="The practice which produces success, <em>siddhi</em>.">sadhana</span> (practice) consists in reminding oneself forcibly of one’s pure ‘being-ness’, of not being anything in particular, nor a sum of particulars, not even the totality of all particulars, which make up a universe.
 All exists in the mind, even the body is an integration in the mind of a vast number of sensory perceptions, each perception also a mental state.
 If you say, “I am the body”, show it.

 **Q:**&ensp;Here it is.